 The animals at our shelter are random source.
-We try hard to ensure the animals adopted from our shelter are healthy and free of undesirable temperments.
-We aggressively pursue solid adoptions and work with rescue groups, both purebred groups and others.
-We do not charge a pull fee for reputable resuce groups.
+The Shelby County No Kill Mission tries hard to ensure the animals adopted from our shelter are healthy and free of undesirable temperments.
+They aggressively pursue solid adoptions and work with rescue groups, both purebred and others.
+They do not charge a pull fee for reputable resuce groups.
 Receiving rescues will be responsible for all vetting and transport of the animal(s) being pulled.

-We are working towards keeping Shelby County a no-kill county.
-In order to achieve this goal, Shelby County No Kill Mission is working with Shelby County Animal Shelter.
-The first step to achieving our no-kill goal is to have all animals at Shelby County Animal Shelter vetted and spayed/neutered.
+We are working towards keeping Shelby County a no-kill county!
+In order to achieve this goal, Shelby County No Kill Mission works with the Shelby County Animal Shelter. e first step to achieving our no-kill goal is to have all animals at Shelby County Animal Shelter vetted and spayed/neutered.
 By doing this, the chances of adoptions and rescues increase significantly.
 This also will prevent accidental or unwanted litters of animals in the future.

 Please help Shelby County become a no-kill county!
 Please consider donating/sponsoring an animal at Shelby County Animal Shelter.
 Click on the button below to contribute to this worthy cause!